ivangarzab/bookclub-api/README.md

 - `id` - The ID of the club to retrieve (as a URL query parameter)

 **Response:**
-- Returns the club details including members, active session, and past sessions
+- Returns the club details including:
+  - Club information (name, discord_channel)
+  - Members list
+  - Active session
+  - Past sessions
+  - Shame list (members who haven't completed readings)
 - If no members are found, returns an empty members array
-- If no active session exists, returns null for activeSession
+- If no active session exists, returns null for active_session

 ## POST `/club` (Create)